-I was very excited to meet the whole team but that was before seeing the big PWL Logo… I suddenly figured out that I was REALLY getting into that Building and work with the most sought-after teams of the Planet… Of course that was a stupid idea to think of that, coz it just helped me get f*** nervous heh!
+It was such an excitement to finally meet the whole team but that was before seeing the big PWL Logo… I suddenly figured out that I was REALLY getting into that building and work with the most sought-after teams of the Planet… Of course, that was a stupid idea to think of because it just helped me get f*** nervous, heh!

-The most stunning was the atmosphere inside the building, everything was in motion, u could see Mike Stock going to the bunker whistling some tunes, engineers discussing a track, the very cool and entertaining bodyguards, the phone ringing every 20 sec, there was also a building in front of the studio with David Howells office and a technical room where they were fixing some stuff in-house & make duplications … etc. and all these people would come in, to sum it: pure madness.
+The most stunning was the atmosphere inside the building, everything was in motion, you could see Mike Stock going to the bunker whistling some tunes, engineers discussing a track, the very cool and entertaining bodyguards, the phone ringing every 20 sec, there was also a building in front of the studio with David Howells’ office and a technical room where they were fixing some stuff in-house and make duplications… etc. and all these people would come in, to sum it: pure madness.

-Back then… Les Sharma really made the difference on my first PWL experience, he was extremely gentle and treated people with respect and obviously wanted this collaboration to be successful.
-I don’t know how he did it but after few minutes I was myself again and almost forgot the things I’ve just been through.
+Back then… Les Sharma really made the difference on my first PWL experience.
+He was extremely gentle and treated people with respect and obviously wanted this collaboration to be successful.
+I don’t know how he did it, but after a few minutes, I was myself again and almost forgot the things I’ve just been through.

 Finally, the Borough studio!

-As far as I remember les had to do a tape transfer and needed to make a track list in the PWL format.
-But first we had to make all stuff like song structures, etc. were right, then we decided which elements would be replaced to get that PWL sound.
+As far as I remember, Les had to do a tape transfer and needed to make a tracklist in the PWL format.
+But first, we had to make sure all stuff like song structures, etc. were right; then we decided which elements would be replaced to get that PWL sound.

-Later on, Gary Miller (Another Awesome Guy), helped us find some sounds and sort out a couple of other things… The Building was then almost empty and the atmo was very chill… A lot of work was getting done in a very relaxed way…
+Later on, Gary Miller (another awesome guy) helped us find some sounds and sort out a couple of other things… The Building was then almost empty and the atmosphere was very chill… A lot of work was getting done in a very relaxed way.

-On the second day we had to record Mae McKenna (Her background vocals could be heard on countless Hit records), she has such a beautiful voice that you’d ask her to redo some bits just to hear her sing even though u got a killer line straight from the first take!
-Heh.
+On the second day, we had to record Mae McKenna (her background vocals could be heard on countless hit records), she has such a beautiful voice that you’d ask her to redo some bits just to hear her sing, even though you got a killer line straight from the first take, heh!
 I had to coach her to make sure it sounded alright in French but she was just amazing and so fast.

-Sunday we had not much to do, and for some odd reasons we decided to split each sound and samples, we ended up with 45 tracks (living it large) … I was really laughing when les had to announce this to Dave, who was yelling on the phone, “what?
-45 tracks?” lol (When you know the mixing process at PWL as explained by Les, u understand why he freaked out) he had like 10 hours to mix 45 tracks, do a 7” and cut a 12” ah!) & Phil Harding had a mix planned right after him.
+Sunday, we had not much to do, and for some odd reasons, we decided to split each sound and samples, we ended up with 45 tracks (living it large)… I was really laughing when Les had to announce this to Dave, who was yelling on the phone, “what?
+45 tracks?” lol (when you know the mixing process at PWL as explained by Les, you understand why he freaked out, he had like 10 hours to mix 45 tracks, do a 7” and cut a 12” ah!) and Phil Harding had a mix planned right after him.

 I think that Dave was a bit worried and arrived in the middle of the night to have an overview of the track, he felt better when he found out that we’d split the samples for convenience and that it wasn’t a busy 45 Tracks to Mix, he even found time to do some drums overdubs with the Linn in the Bunker Studio and changed some Pad Sounds using a MKS 80 or 70, can’t remember.

-With the help of Les & Gary we already had some hot sounds on tape so the mix progressed very fast … 3–4 Hours later, the mix was almost done and Dave asked me to come and check if I was happy with the result.it sounded great.
-So he moved on and did a 12.”
+With the help of Les and Gary, we already had some hot sounds on tape, so the mix progressed very fast… 3–4 hours later, the mix was almost done and Dave asked me to come and check if I was happy with the result.
+It sounded great.
+So, he moved on and did a 12”.

 We then took a copy and played it to Pete and he loved it!!
 Mission accomplished.